kaist-ina/Extractocol/README.md

 # Extractocol
-Automatic Protocol Behavior Analysis Framework for Android Apps This version is not complete, we will finish release by Feb, 2017.
+Automatic Protocol Behavior Analysis Framework for Android Apps.
+This version is incomplete and we will finish release by Feb, 2017.

 # License